danielcornock/danielcornock.co.uk/_posts/2020-04-24-angular-testing-4-asynchronous-mocks.md

 We need to first add the `getAllAsync` to our stubbed service.
 If you're unsure, you can refer back to the [stubbing dependencies](angular-testing-2-stubbing-dependencies#creating-the-stub) article to see how.

 Once we've done that, we need to create our test promise, and ensure that the call to this service returns that promise.
-Within our initialisation `describe` block, we can do just that.

 ## Returning a promise

+Within our initialisation `describe` block, we can do just that:

 ```ts
 describe('on initialisation', () => {